Wazir Agha

-Agha has received Sitara-e-Imtiaz for his best contributions to Urdu literature.
+Agha has received the Sitara-e-Imtiaz (lit.
+'Star of Excellence') medal for his contributions to Urdu literature.
 He was also nominated for the Nobel Prize.

 Personal life

 Background

 Agha was born on 18 May 1922 in the village Wazir Kot in the Sargodha district.
 His father was a businessman who dealt in horses from the Persian-speaking Qizilbash family.
 Wazir's father obtained 750 acre of land from the British government in the Sargodha district.

 Agha learned Persian from his father, Punjabi from his mother.
 During his school years, he developed a strong fondness for Urdu ghazals and started composing poetry on his own.
 He graduated from Government College, Jhang and later received his master's degree in economics from Government College, Lahore.
 He gained his PhD from the University of Punjab in 1956 for his research on humor and satire in Urdu Literature.

 Wazir Agha died on 8 September 2010 in Lahore.
 He was buried in his native village, Wazirkot, near Sargodha, Punjab, Pakistan.